LangGraph

 - Each node emits

-node.pre/node.postand anentorin.nodespan; the substrate ticks the budget gate before the body runs. - LLM calls inside a node go through the same
+node.pre/node.postand anentorin.nodespan; the control plane ticks the budget gate before the body runs. - LLM calls inside a node go through the same

-entorin.modeladapters as the bare-loop path — the substrate emitsllm.call.pre/llm.call.postand ticks the ledger. interrupt()pauses the graph;run_with_hitltranslates the pause into acheckpoint.requestevent, routes the prompt through the transport, then resumes viaCommand(resume=...)keyed to the firing interrupt.- A capability-denied principal triggers
+entorin.modeladapters as the bare-loop path — the control plane emitsllm.call.pre/llm.call.postand ticks the ledger. interrupt()pauses the graph;run_with_hitltranslates the pause into acheckpoint.requestevent, routes the prompt through the transport, then resumes viaCommand(resume=...)keyed to the firing interrupt.- A capability-denied principal triggers

-policy.violationat the substrate boundary, never the LangGraph boundary.
+policy.violationat the control-plane boundary, never the LangGraph boundary.

 Quirks worth knowing